dmillett/jig/README.md

 * 'structures' can have ~versioned key-value pairs (see "Bar" example below)

 ##Future##
-1. Key access frequency (which keys get accessed the most)
+1. Clojure implementation and client
+2. Scala implementation and client
-2. Support encrypted values (not sure its' a good idea yet)
+3. Support encrypted values (not sure its' a good idea yet -- leaning towards not)
-3. Clojure implementation and client
-4. Scala implementation and client

 ##Requirements##
 jdk 1.6